peterpeterparker/ic-sanity/README.md

 # ic-sanity

 This template enables you to deploy an Astro + Sanity website on the Internet Computer.
+The deployment is done through [Juno](https://juno.build/).

 > 🌟 **New to Juno?** Check it out at [juno.build](https://juno.build/)